Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 Should you leave faucets open after winterizing RV?

-Yes, you should leave faucets open after winterizing your RV.
-That will drain the water from the system, which will help prevent damage to the unit.
+Yes, you should leave the faucets open after winterizing your RV.
+That will drain the water from the system, preventing damage to the unit.

 At what temperature does an RV need to be winterized?